 Our advertising customers often purchase the Company's solutions through a Demand-Side Platform.
 Demand-Side Platforms have technology to manage an advertiser's bidding process on exchanges that facilitate the buying and selling of advertising inventory from multiple advertising networks.
 Customers leverage the Company's solutions on Demand-Side Platforms to enable the advertiser to evaluate the quality of advertising inventory up for bid on an advertising exchange.
 To make the Company's solutions available to advertiser customers through a Demand-Side Platform, the Company enters into agreements with programmatic partners that allow our technology to be integrated into the Demand-Side Platform and enable customers to access our solutions through the platform.
 Under the terms of these agreements with Demand-Side Platforms, the programmatic partner collects fees from the Company's advertiser customers and remits them to the Company.
-Because our advertiser customers obtain control of the Company's solutions to inform their purchasing decision, rather than the programmatic partners for these Company-provided solutions, and the amounts retained by the programmatic partners are recorded by the Company as a cost of sales.
+Because our advertiser customers obtain control of the Company's solutions to inform their purchasing decision, rather than the programmatic partners providing access to the Demand-Side Platform, the Company records revenue for the gross amounts paid by its advertiser customers for these Company-provided solutions, and the amounts retained by the programmatic partners are recorded by the Company as a cost of sales.